woodcrest-university/community-charter/code-of-conduct.md

 By participating in Woodcrest, you agree to abide by these principles and contribute to creating a welcoming and engaging environment for all residents.
 Together, we can build a vibrant and thriving roleplay community that inspires creativity, fosters friendships, and creates unforgettable stories.

+_**Note**: The administration reserves the right to interpret and enforce this Code of Conduct as necessary to maintain the integrity and well-being of the Woodcrest community.
+Any decisions made by the administration regarding the application of these guidelines are final._

 ### 14.0 Group Creation and Approval
 In Second Life, groups serve as a means of identification, communication, and moderation within the Woodcrest community.
 To ensure the integrity and cohesion of our roleplay environment, all groups must be approved and registered with the Woodcrest administration before they can be worn and displayed on the Woodcrest sims.